Extraterrestrial life: Context

-Life on Earth is quite ubiquitous and has adapted over time to almost all the available environments in it, even the most hostile ones.
-As a result, it is inferred that life in other celestial bodies may be equally adaptative.
-However, the origin of life is unrelated to its ease of adaptation, and may have stricter requirements.
-A planet or moon may not have any life on it, even if it was habitable.
+Life on Earth is quite ubiquitous across the planet and has adapted over time to almost all the available environments in it, extremophiles and the deep biosphere thrive at even the most hostile ones.
+As a result, it is inferred that life in other celestial bodies may be equally adaptive.
+However, the origin of life is unrelated to its ease of adaptation and may have stricter requirements.
+A celestial body may not have any life on it, even if it were habitable.